 Short-term rental (STR) financing refers to loans specifically designed for properties rented out for short periods, typically through platforms like Airbnb and Vrbo.
 These loans cater to investors buying, refinancing, or renovating properties for the STR market.
 Unlike traditional mortgages, STR financing focuses on the property’s income potential.
 This makes it an attractive option for investors focused on cash flow and rental income.
 MoFin Lending offers specialized programs to help investors access the capital they need.

-How Short-Term Rental Financing Differs from Traditional Mortgages
+Short-Term Rental Financing vs. Traditional Mortgages

 Traditional mortgages primarily consider your personal financial situation—credit score, debt-to-income ratio, and employment history.
 They often require extensive documentation, including tax returns and pay stubs.
 Investment property loans typically demand larger down payments (20–25%) and may not factor in potential rental income.
 STR financing, however, operates differently.
 Lenders like Easy Street Capital base approvals on the projected rental income of the property itself.
 This income-driven approach opens doors for investors who might not qualify for a traditional mortgage.
 Furthermore, STR loans often offer benefits like flexible underwriting and no debt-to-income requirements.
 This streamlined process, coupled with the potential for higher returns, makes STR financing a compelling choice.
 Contact us to explore how MoFin Lending can help you achieve your investment goals.

-Types of Short-Term Rental Financing
+Types of Short-Term Property Finance

 Financing a short-term rental property requires a nuanced approach, distinct from traditional homeownership.
 Let’s explore some common financing avenues: